UnUniFi/moderators/seasons/0x1/moderators-list.md

 - UnUniFi address : `ununifi1xxxxxxxxxxxxxxxxxxxxxxxxx`
 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `Not yet`

+- Discord user name: `Harley#2209`
+- UnUniFi address: `ununifi146595j467ry0evq3mka5p2a5jaqcv5vc9k04a7`
+- MEE6 experience point at the start of this season: `0`
+- MEE6 experience point at the end of this season: `Not yet`